Igalia/acacia/README.md

 Through the Microsoft Store, download Python.

-Git for windows (this also installs git bash, very nice to have and used by default in VSCode's terminal):
+Git for windows:
 - https://git-scm.com/download/win

 For package management, you can use scoop (https://scoop.sh/) or the windows package manager of your choice.

 IMPORTANT: This project was not designed for a multi-configuration generator, like Visual Studios.
 Instead, please use a single configuration generator.
 The recommended generator is [Ninja](https://ninja-build.org/) and the following instructions will assume Ninja will be used.
 You can install `ninja` through scoop.

-[SWIG](https://www.swig.org/) and python3 are also necessary to build both the nodejs and python3 bindings.
+[SWIG](https://www.swig.org/) and python3 are also necessary to build both the NodeJS and python3 bindings.

 ```
 scoop install swig python ninja
 ```